 Also, timeshare sellers sometimes offer gifts or prizes to get you to attend a sales presentation.
 Washington law requires such sellers to actually give you the gift or prize if you attend a presentation.

 In Washington, any individual offering timeshares must be registered with the state as a timeshare salesperson unless the timeshare offering is exempt from registration or the timeshare salesperson is licensed as a real estate broker or salesperson.
 (Wash.
 Rev. Code § 64.36.070.)

 Washington law allows for disciplinary action against a timeshare salesperson if the salesperson has engaged in dishonest or unethical practices in the timeshare business.
 (Wash.
 Rev. Code § 64.36.090.)

 Washington law makes it unlawful (a class C felony) for any person in connection with the offer, sale, or lease of any timeshare in the state:

 Timeshare sellers are notorious for getting people to attend sales presentations by offering free gifts or awards.
 Sometimes, timeshare sellers then fail to provide the gifts or prizes to potential buyers after the presentation.
 Washington law bans this practice.

-In Washington, timeshare sellers must provide a bond, letter of credit, cash depository, or other security arrangement that will assure delivery of a promised gift before advertising or promising a free gift, an award, a prize, or other item of value as a condition for attending a sales presentation or touring a facility.
-People who are promised a gift, but do not receive it, and then prevail in a lawsuit, are entitled to treble the stated value of the gift, prize, or award, plus court costs and reasonable attorney fees (Wash.
-Rev. Code § 64.36.320).
+In Washington, timeshare sellers must provide a bond, letter of credit, cash depository, or other security arrangement that will assure delivery of a promised gift before advertising or promising a free gift, an award, a prize, or another item of value as a condition for attending a sales presentation or touring a facility.
+People who are promised a gift, but don't receive it, and then prevail in a lawsuit, are entitled to treble the stated value of the gift, prize, or award, plus court costs and reasonable attorneys' fees.
+(Wash.
+Rev. Code § 64.36.320.)